House of Ascania: Beginnings to 1212

 Adalbert II of Ballenstedt, son of Esico and his wife Matilda, was a count in the Nordthüringgau and is mentioned in connection with the Nizizi and Serimunt counties.
 It is presumed that his mother was the daughter of Duke Herman of Swabia.
 He married Adelheid, daughter and heiress presumptive of Count Otto I of Weimar-Orlamünde, Margrave of Meissen, and had two sons, Otto the Rich and Siegfried.
 Adalbert was killed around 1080 by Egeno II of Konradsburg.
 While speculations about the motive exist, the reasons remain unclear.
 A seal depicting Adalbert exists, representing the earliest known stylized depiction of an Askanier.

-The Saxon annalist referred to Esico, Adalbert II, and Otto the Rich as "Counts of Ballenstedt," but this title is historically verified only for Otto (Ottoni comiti de Ballenstide) in 1106.
+The Saxon annalist referred to Esico, Adalbert II, and Otto the Rich as "Counts of Ballenstedt," but the title is historically verified only for Otto (Ottoni comiti de Ballenstide) in 1106.
 Thus, it is confirmed that he named himself after Ballenstedt Castle in the eastern Harz.
 Otto was briefly Duke of Saxony in 1112.
 He married Eilika, daughter of Duke Magnus of Saxony.
-Through this, he acquired Billung allodial estates and later received the Duchy of Saxony from the emperor.
+He thus acquired Billung allodial estates and later received the Duchy of Saxony from the emperor.
 The count died in 1123 and was buried in Ballenstedt.
 His widow Eilika lived in Halle and Bernburg after his death.
 Otto the Rich and his son Albert the Bear converted the Ballenstedt collegiate church into a Benedictine monastery in 1123.
 His brother Siegfried was Count of Weimar-Orlamünde and Palatine of the Rhine.